iceman1001/ChameleonMini-rebootedGUI/README.md

 There isn't a roadmap for this software.
 Go in under _issues_ and see which ideas / known bugs there is.

 ## Code Quality
+This projoect uses the CI service _Appveyor_.
+Thanks to @merlokk for adding some tests and hooking it up.
-This project doesn't use any code quality service like _Coverity scan_  nor do we use a CI service like _Appveyor_.
+This project doesn't use any code quality service like _Coverity scan_
 It would be nice if we did,  feel free to contribute!

 ## Screenshots